Assisted Living for Married Couples: Supporting Togetherness in Care

 Integrating Solutions for Enhanced Living

 Growing trends emphasize integrating assistive technology and ergonomic design into senior living.
-Emerging solutions such as smart home devices and wearable technology can support married couples by enhancing safety, mobility, and independence within assisted living settings.
-Community-based care models are increasingly incorporating technology for personalized and adaptable living environments designed for both partners.
-Inclusive and ergonomic modifications—such as adjustable furniture and layouts prioritizing accessibility—help promote autonomy, safety, and togetherness for couples living together (Health Dimensions Group; National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR)).
+Emerging solutions such as smart home devices, AI-driven personalization, wearable technology, and telehealth platforms can support married couples by enhancing safety, mobility, and independence within assisted living settings.
+Community-based hybrid care models now commonly use real-time rehab monitoring, virtual tours, and cognitive support apps to personalize and adapt living environments for both partners, regardless of their differing support needs.
+Inclusive and ergonomic modifications—such as adjustable furniture and layouts prioritizing accessibility—help promote autonomy, safety, and togetherness for couples living together (CCL-HG; Health Dimensions Group; National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR)).

 With aging, the challenges of maintaining independence often increase, leading many to consider nursing homes as a necessity.
 However, solutions that support autonomy and safety can potentially reduce reliance on these facilities.
 One such option enhancing home living for seniors is the VELA chair, a medically approved mobility chair designed for home use.
 By providing enhanced safety, freedom of movement while seated, and support for conducting daily activities like cooking, dressing, or transferring, VELA chairs alleviate the physical demands on informal caregivers, allowing older adults to retain dignity and independence in their own home environment.